 Hike Rumassala - Rumassala or famously known as Buena Vista among the tourists, this picturesque natural site can be found within easy reach of the Galle harbour.
 The area in and around Rumassala is home to a rich biodiversity also home to the Japanese Peace Pagoda.

 Kanneliya Rain Forest Reserve - Identified as one of the most floristically rich areas in South Asia, this forest reserve is one of the last two remaining rainforests in Sri Lanka, other one being the Sinharaja Rainforest.
 The forest boasts a diverse range of flora and fauna.
 You might see monkeys, snakes, chameleons, extensive birdlife and a vast range of tropical trees, plants and flowers.
 The walk through the forest is fairly easy due to the safe and flat terrain, making it a perfect spot to spend the day with the whole family.

 Kottawa Jungle - About 17km drive from Galle, Kottawa is a small forest, spread in an area of 37 acres, yet it embrace all the features can be found in a rainforest with over 170 tree species and out of which 100 is identified as endemic.
 Kottawa Forest also attracts birdwatchers and butterfly watcher from all over the world.

-Whale Watching - Book yourself a tour to witness the largest animal ever to have existed and have the opportunity of spotting playful dolphins, Humpback Whales, Killer Whales, Whale Sharks and perhaps even sea turtles.
-Make sure you begins the trip really early in the morning, which is the best time to spot these adorned sea creatures.
+Whale Watching - Book yourself a tour to witness Blue Whales the largest animal ever to have existed also have the opportunity of spotting playful dolphins, Humpback Whales, Killer Whales, Whale Sharks and perhaps even sea turtles.
+Make sure you begin the trip really early in the morning, which is the best time to spot these adorned sea creatures.

 Galle is easily accessible via the Southern Expressway, the A2 Highway or the coastal rail line.
 Train ride is ideal if you enjoy learning about social and cultural aspects of Sri Lankan day-to-day life.